jfg956/mysql-server/jfg_brain_dump.md

 One of these observers is [`repl_semi_report_commit`](https://github.com/jfg956/mysql-server/blob/mysql-8.2.0/plugin/semisync/semisync_source_plugin.cc#L109), in which `ReplSemiSyncMaster:commitTrx` is called.

-Update: below was a mistake, until next "Update".
+Update: below was a mistake, goto "Update" to skip.

 If we are able to get a GTID from the parameter of `repl_semi_report_commit` (`Trans_param *param`), we will be able to push this information to `commitTrx`.